doublesecretagency/craft-spoon/README.md

 ### Setting up defaults

-To create default block type groups and field layouts for all your Matrix fields go to Settings → Spoon.
+To create default block type groups and field layouts for all your Matrix fields go to Spoon in the main navigation.
 Here you will find a list of your current Matrix fields.

 Click a field name to launch the block type groups editor.
 It should look something like this: